mahidhar/sc25_k8s_tutorial/2_scheduling_hands_on.md

 ## Region and Zone labels

-There two main node labels to note are topology.kubernetes.io/region and topology.kubernetes.io/zone.
+The Nautilus Kubernetes cluster is geographically distributed across many US and international regions.
+There two main node labels that can help in scheduling jobs in specific regions and locations.
+They are topology.kubernetes.io/region and topology.kubernetes.io/zone.
 Region is a larger entity, which corresponds to timezones in US and a country for other locations.
 A zone is a local place like a university or datacenter inside a university.
 You can list the available regions and zones as follows.

 ```
 kubectl get nodes -L topology.kubernetes.io/zone,topology.kubernetes.io/region